21st-century border surveillance

 - A thermal border

-November 2017, Zhejiang Dahua Technology, Government and Parastatal (Industry), CCTV, Surveillance & Remote Monitoring
+November 2017, Dahua Technology South Africa, Government and Parastatal (Industry), CCTV, Surveillance & Remote Monitoring

 Like many cutting-edge technologies, thermal imaging was first developed for military use in the 1950s and 1960s for missiles.